Media Interview Tips

 - Find out the details.
 Ask for the reporter's name, publication or broadcast station and phone number.
 Ask what the reporter's story is and how you can help her.
 What is her deadline?

 - Find out if you are the right person to be interviewed.
-Are you a competent or appropriate spokesperson?
-If you're not, refer the reporter to another faculty expert or administrator, or to the KU News Service, (785) 864-3256
+Are you the appropriate spokesperson?
+If you're not, refer the reporter to another faculty expert or administrator, or to the KU News Service, (785) 864-8858.

 - Prepare for the interview.
 Anticipate questions, especially the hard ones.
 What are your key messages?
 If you feel unprepared when a reporter calls, tell the reporter you will call back in 15 minutes or so.
 Collect your thoughts and then call.
 If you want to consult with the KU News Service in the interim, please give us a call.